holdrain/W-I-R/README.md

 4. For the three attacks proposed in the paper, you can directly adjust the settings in the provided IPython notebook file, i.e., `linking.ipynb`, `forge.ipynb`, and `extract_attack.ipynb`.

-### Sharing Limitations

-At this time, all the artifacts outlined above are planned for release.
-We are committed to ensuring that the open science artifacts are accessible, and we will update the community should there be any changes in the availability of these resources.
-We aim to foster an environment where our research is transparent, reproducible and can be further developed by the scientific community.